unclesnote/unclesnote.github.io/_posts/en/231023215845/2023-10-23-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox.markdown

 After selecting the hard disk created in the upper right corner of GParted, we will create an `msdos` partition table and format it as `ext4` according to the picture below.
 Apply the partition `msdos` partition table through the menu.
 ![Ubuntu VM - GParted - create partition table in msdos format](/assets/images/231023215845/attach_disk-create-partition-table.png)

-_Ubuntu VM - GParted - create partition table in msdos format_
+Ubuntu VM - GParted - create partition table in msdos format {: style="color:gray; font-size: 80%; text-align: center;"}

 Then, we will create a partition.
 Right-click on the unallocated partition and create an `ext4` file system partition.
 I set it to full size.
 ![Ubuntu VM - GParted - Create partition with ext4 file system](/assets/images/231023215845/attach_disk-create-partition.png)

-_Ubuntu VM - GParted - Create partition with ext4 file system_
+Ubuntu VM - GParted - Create partition with ext4 file system {: style="color:gray; font-size: 80%; text-align: center;"}

 Format the partition of the ext4 file system to `etx4`.
 Then click the green checkbox to apply the settings made so far.
 ![Ubuntu VM - GParted - Format partition to ext4](/assets/images/231023215845/attach_disk-format-disk.png)

-_Ubuntu VM - GParted - Format partition to ext4_
+Ubuntu VM - GParted - Format partition to ext4
+{: style="color:gray; font-size: 80%; text-align: center;"}

 Hard disk initialization is now complete.
 To mount a hard disk so that it can be used every time the Ubuntu VM boots up, unique disk ID information is needed.
 Right-click the created partition, check the `UUID` in the information menu, and remember it.
 ![Ubuntu VM - GParted - Check UUID of disk partition](/assets/images/231023215845/attach_disk-disk-uuid.png)

-_Ubuntu VM - GParted - Check UUID of disk partition_
+Ubuntu VM - GParted - Check UUID of disk partition
+{: style="color:gray; font-size: 80%; text-align: center;"}

 ## 3. Every bootup, mount the disk
 In the current state, the formatted disk device is ready, but there is no path through which files can be written.
 So, we will create a path by connecting my specific folder to the hard disk device.
 This is `mount`.